Lucy Thane

 Lucy Thane (born 1967) is a British documentary filmmaker, event producer and performer, living in Folkestone.
 Her films include It Changed My Life: Bikini Kill in the UK (1993) and She's Real (Worse than Queer) (1997).

-Life and work
+Early life and education

 Thane was born in north London.
 She studied history at the University of East Anglia in Norwich, then studied for a master's degree in film at the Northern Media School in Sheffield.

+Life and work

 From 1994 to 1998 she lived in San Francisco, where she worked as a curator and editor at Artists' Television Access and taught at the Academy of Art College.
 She returned to London in 1998.

 For It Changed My Life: Bikini Kill in the UK (1993) she followed the 1990s riot grrrl band Bikini Kill while they were on tour in the UK with Huggy Bear.
-The film premiered in 1993 at The Kitchen in New York City.
+The film includes contributions from other UK queer and feminist bands of the time: the Raincoats, Skinned Teen and Sister George.
+It premiered in 1993 at The Kitchen in New York City.
 "Thane's complete footage has been digitized and is held at the Fales Library & Special Collections as part of the Fales Riot Grrrl Collection" at New York University.
+Thane's footage was used in the documentary film The Punk Singer (2013) by Sini Anderson.